hz-b/rayx/docs/src/Introduction/04-How-to-build.md

 # How to Build

-For building the project and running the project, we recommend to use [Visual Studio Code](https://code.visualstudio.com/) as your IDE with these extensions: C/C++ and CMake Tools.
+For building and running the project, we recommend to use [Visual Studio Code](https://code.visualstudio.com/) as your IDE with these extensions: C/C++ and CMake Tools.
 You can use any IDE you like, but the VSCode extensions make the building process very easy.
 If you are on UNIX you can also use the `compile.sh` script to compile.

 Clone the git repository with:
+`git clone --recurse-submodules git@github.com:hz-b/rayx.git -b development`

+or:
-`git clone --recurse-submodules git@github.com:hz-b/RAY-X.git -b development`
+`git clone --recurse-submodules https://github.com/hz-b/rayx.git -b development`

 to get the dev branch and to make sure, you also clone all of it's submodules.